Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 ## Supported accelerometers

-RRF 3.3 and 3.4beta1 support one type of accelerometer, the LIS3DH.
+**RRF 3.3** supports one type of accelerometer, the LIS3DH.
 We chose this chip because of its low cost and because it provides a mechanism to read all the data stored in its FIFO in a single block command.

-RRF 3.4beta2 and later support the LIS3DH and the LIS3DSH (note the extra S).
+**RRF 3.4beta2** added support for the LIS3DSH (note the extra S).
 Connection via SPI and configuration are exactly the same as for the LIS3DH.
 Compared to the LIS3DH, the LIS3DSH has higher resolution, more convenient sampling rates, and produces a cleaner signal.

+**RRF 3.5.0-rc.2** added support for the LIS2DW.
+Connection via SPI and configuration are exactly the same as for the LIS3DH/LIS3DSH.

+Duet3D have a number of boards with a built-in accelerometer:
+* [Duet3D Accelerometer](https://docs.duet3d.com/Duet3D_hardware/Accessories/Duet3D_Accelerometer){target=_blank}, using the LIS3DH, designed to plug into the SPI Daughterboard header on Duet 2 and 3 mainboards.
+* [Duet 3 Toolboard 1LC](/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC) (v1.1 and later) Duet 3 CAN-FD toolboard with LIS3DH accelerometer.
+* [Duet 3 Roto Toolboard](/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard) Duet 3 CAN-FD toolboard with LIS2DW accelerometer.
+* [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe) Duet 3 CAN-FD scanning Z probe board with LIS2DW accelerometer.

-Breakout boards using the LIS3DH or LIS3DSH are readily available from eBay, Amazon and other retailers such as [SparkFun](https://www.sparkfun.com/){target=_blank}, [Adafruit](https://www.adafruit.com/){target=_blank}, [Digikey](https://www.digikey.com/) [The Pi Hut (UK)](https://thepihut.com/){target=_blank}, [HobbyTronics (UK)](https://www.hobbytronics.co.uk/){target=_blank} and [Pimoroni (UK)](https://shop.pimoroni.com/){target=_blank}.
+Accelerometer boards using the LIS3DH / LIS3DSH / LIS2DW are available from eBay, Amazon and other retailers such as [SparkFun](https://www.sparkfun.com/){target=_blank}, [Adafruit](https://www.adafruit.com/){target=_blank}, [Digikey](https://www.digikey.com/) [The Pi Hut (UK)](https://thepihut.com/){target=_blank}, [HobbyTronics (UK)](https://www.hobbytronics.co.uk/){target=_blank} and [Pimoroni (UK)](https://shop.pimoroni.com/){target=_blank}.
 The Adafruit and SparkFun boards are also available from Digikey.
 There are two different versions of the Adafruit LIS3DH board; either can be used.

-Accelerometer boards using the LIS3DSH are readily available via eBay, Amazon and other retailers.

 # Limitations